The Norwegian transparency act

 The Transparency Act imposes obligations on larger companies related to human rights and working conditions and gives consumers and others the right to information about how this is handled by the company.

 L’Oréal has procedures and processes in place to comply with the Norwegian Transparency Act.
-For further information, please see the information given under ‘Respecting Human Rights’.
+For further information, please see the due diligence report for L’Oréal Norge 2023 and the information given under ‘Respecting Human Rights’.